ceciliajs/visual-inspection-react-app/README.md

 ## Prerequisites

 1. You will need access to a Maximo Visual Inspection server.
-2. 1 model trained and deployed on the training server.
+2. 1 model trained and deployed with advanced settings on the training server.
 3. Maximo Visual Inspection iOS Application set up.

 In order to use this application, it is recommended to have experience in code editors and basics in Maximo Visual Inspection.